craftcodesolutions/ourcanteennbackend/app/api/user/order/PATCH_DOC.md

 - Only the user who created the order can cancel it.
 - Orders that are already cancelled cannot be cancelled again.
 - The order status will be set to `CANCELLED` and `updatedAt` will be updated.
+- The response now includes an `orders` array containing all of the authenticated user's orders (same as the GET endpoint).